scummvm/scummvm/doc/docportal/index.rst

       :doc:`use_scummvm/LAN`

+.. _platformspecific:

-We also have guides on how to get ScummVM running on a wide range of **OTHER PLATFORMS**:
+We also have guides on how to get ScummVM running on a wide range of other platforms:

 .. panels::